-Primary Contact: District Geotechnical Engineer, Christopher Fox, P.E., 814.678.7128
+Primary Contact: District Geotechnical Engineer, Alicia Kavulik, P.E. - 724-422-1135

-The Geotechnical Unit, previously called the Soil Unit, takes soil samples and soil borings to help design bridge foundations, soil and rock slopes, and roadway design parameters.
+The Geotechnical Unit takes soil samples and soil borings to help design bridge foundations, soil and rock slopes, and roadway design parameters.
 The unit takes existing ground conditions and identifies cost-effective bridge and roadway foundation solutions.
-The District 1 Geotechnical Unit is responsible for the following:
+The District 10 Geotechnical Unit is responsible for the following:

-- Geotechnical investigations and reports for design and maintenance projects including bridge foundation designs, landslide repair designs, and retaining walls. - Geologic hazard investigations for landslides, mine subsidence, DEP mine permit applications, and retaining wall failures. - Foundation checks during construction. - Support to municipalities and counties on geotechnical issues for locally sponsored projects. - Highway Occupancy Permits reviews.
+- Geotechnical investigations and reports for design and maintenance projects including bridge foundation designs, landslide repair designs, and retaining walls. - Geologic hazard investigations for landslides, mine subsidence, DEP mine permit applications, and retaining wall failures. - Foundation checks during construction. - Support to municipalities and counties on geotechnical issues for Locally Sponsored Projects. - Highway Occupancy Permits reviews.

-Contractor Pre-qualification/Business Partner Registration
+Contractor Pre-qualification

 Section 102.01 of PennDOT's specifications requires contractors become pre-qualified before the date fixed for the opening of bids for state highway construction work.
-In order to become pre-qualified, contractors must establish proof of competency and responsibility in accordance with 67 PA Code Chapter 457, Regulations Governing Pre-qualification of Prospective Bidders.
+To become pre-qualified, contractors must establish Proof of Competency and Responsibility in accordance with 67 PA Code Chapter 457, Regulations Governing Pre-qualification of Prospective Bidders.
 Subcontractors must pre-qualify in the same manner if they intend to undertake partial or total construction of one or more items of work.
-Additionally, contractors are required to register with PennDOT as a business partner.
-To obtain a complete set of application form or for additional information, go online to www.penndot.pa.gov/Doing-Business, or contact:
+To obtain a complete set of application forms, or for additional information, contact: